Gmago27/E-Flash/README.md

 ## Testing the Application

 ### Testing Setup
-There are three testing conducted `clienttest.py` for client, `servertest.py`, and `fileoperationtest.py` Move the three files within the `testing` folder to the same directory as `client.py` and `server.py`
+There are three testing conducted `clienttest.py` for client, `servertest.py` for server, and `fileoperationtest.py` for file operation.
+Move the three files within the `testing` folder to the same directory as `client.py` and `server.py`